WSU-janderson/project6-multiset-design-hulkman125/Project-6.md

 The code for the first method I would make is "void activateRegistered()" which is no dought used to activate the labeled item in my multiset.
 The code for the second method I made would be "Potion BrewPotion(List of Ingredients)" that would return a potion object so all the ingredients in the parameter ( which will be sorted in a vector) will be turned into a potion.
+If I were to add a different variable to my multiset, it would be the number of unique items in my multiset, as in items that are not duplications.
+This would be an integer variable called "numberOfUniqueItems".

 6. UML Diagram / Abstraction Boundary